 People tend to believe and appreciate positive statistics and news.
 If you can come up with some statistics that portray your brand in a positive light, use them on social media.

 When people see a positive statistic, they will trust your brand more.
 Some users who like such positive stats and stories may even share them.

-In 2018, IBM introduced its supercomputer, Summit, which was the world’s fastest supercomputer at the time.
-They didn’t pass up a chance to share this news on social media - not forgetting to mention that it’s capable of doing 200K trillion calculations per second.
+In June 2021, IBM unveiled the first Quantum System One in Europe.
+They didn’t pass up a chance to share this news on social media – not forgetting to mention their cooperation with Fraunhofer Gesellschaft, Europe’s largest application-research organization.

-Such powerful statistics can surely connect with audiences well and is a brilliant way to create social media content that works.
+Such exciting accomplishments in technology can connect with audiences and is a brilliant way to create social media content that works.